Roxie-32/laravel-notifications/README.md

 ### Modify the View

-Add a basic form to the home page for a user to make deposit  in *resources\views\home.blade.php*  directory.
+Add a basic form to the home page for a user to deposit *resources\views\home.blade.php*  directory.

 ```php
         <form method="POST" action="{{ route('deposit') }}">